 Over the years of running this website, I’ve learned a few tricks along the way about how to do enlarge (or shrink) traceables for all sorts of canvas sizes.

 In this post, I will describe one little hack that works if you are using a PC with an HP printer & the free Adobe Sofware.

 If you have an Epson, you can see a helpful tutorial about enlarging traceables here, thanks Pamela!

+These settings may look a little different depending on what type of printer you are using.
 The trick is to set your print settings to print the traceable on multiple pieces of paper to be tiled together like a puzzle!
 You can go as large as you’d like with this.
 Then you can tape the pieces together.
-Frugal and easy!

 1. Download the PDF file of what it is you want to trace

 Open the image up in Adobe Acrobat Reader.
 This should be the default application that your PDF files open in.
 Remember, that if you don’t have Adobe Reader, you should be able to download it on your computer for from on the Adobe website.